artirix/artirix_data_models/README.md

 1. Documentation
 2. clean `basic_dao` (probably not backwards compatible, so we'll do it in a new major release)
-3. use [artirix_cache_service](https://github.com/artirix/artirix_cache_service) instead of this implementation (might be not backwards compatible.
-If so: new major release)

 ## Changes